ericdanan/counsel-projectile/README.md

 | <kbd>r</kbd> | Open file as root                                                        |
 | <kbd>m</kbd> | Find file manually: call `counsel-find-file` from file's directory       |
 | <kbd>p</kbd> | Switch project: call `counsel-projectile-switch-project` (see above)     |
+## The `counsel-projectile-find-file-dwim` command
+Default key binding: <kbd>C-c p g</kbd>.

+This command is a replacement for `projectile-find-file-dwim`.
+It is similar to `counsel-projectile-find-file` except that the list of project files is restricted to those matching the filename at point, if any.
 ## The `counsel-projectile-find-dir` command
 Default key binding: <kbd>C-c p d</kbd>.